Kinetic operator effects in B-> X_c l nu at O(alpha_s): Introduction

 As is well known, the theoretical foundation for our understanding of inclusive semileptonic decays $B\to X_c \ell\nu$ is an Operator Product Expansion (OPE) which ensures that non-perturbative effects are suppressed by at least two powers of the bottom mass $m_b$.
 They are parameterized by a limited number of matrix elements of local operators which can be extracted from experimental data.
 The total inclusive width and the first few moments of the kinematic distributions can be well approximated by a double series in $\as$ and $\Lambda_{\rm QCD}/m_b$ \cite{Bigi:1992su,Blok:1993va}.
 After extracting the most important non-perturbative parameters, including the heavy quark masses, from the moments, one can therefore use them in the OPE expression for the total semileptonic width and determine $|V_{cb}|$ from the comparison with the experimental rate.

-It is worth emphasizing that the information obtained from the fits to the moments of $B\to X_c \ell\nu$ (see \cite{ckm10,hfag} for recent accounts) find other important applications.
+It is worth emphasizing that the information obtained from the fits to the moments of $B\to X_c \ell\nu$ \cite{fits,ckm10,hfag} find other important applications.
 Indeed, the $b$ quark mass and the OPE expectation values obtained from the moments are crucial inputs in the determination of $|V_{ub}|$ from inclusive semileptonic charmless decays, see {\it e.g.}\ \cite{Antonelli:2009ws} and refs.\ therein.
-The heavy quark masses and the OPE parameters are also relevant for a precise calculation of other inclusive decays like $B\to X_s \gamma$ \cite{gg}.
+The heavy quark masses and the OPE parameters are also relevant in the calculation of inclusive rare decays like $B\to X_s \gamma$ (see \cite{bsgamma} for the state of the art calculation and \cite{review} for a review), in particular for the normalization of their branching ratios \cite{gg}.

 The reliability of the inclusive method rests on our ability to control the higher order contributions in the OPE.
 If we neglect perturbative corrections, {\it i.e.}\ if we work at tree-level, we presently know the $O(1/m_b^2)$ and $O(1/m_b^3)$ contributions \cite{1mb3}, while the $O(1/m_b^4)$ and $O(1/m_Q^5)$ effects have been studied in \cite{Mannel:2010wj}.
 Unfortunately, new non-perturbative parameters appear at each order in the OPE: as many as nine new expectation values appear at $O(1/m_b^4)$.
 As a result, only the parameters associated with the $O(1/m_b^{2,3})$ corrections are routinely fitted from experiment.
 In \cite{Mannel:2010wj} the parameters associated with $O(1/m_Q^{4,5})$ effects have been estimated in the ground state saturation approximation, finding a relatively small +0.4\% net effect on $|V_{cb}|$.
 Recently, the validity of the ground state saturation has been investigated \cite{Gambino:2012rd}, and it has been shown that the non-factorizable contributions can be in general comparable to the factorizable ones.
 Additional work is therefore necessary to assess the importance of higher order power effects.